HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 There will hence be 3 iterations in this case.

 **5.24**
-The keyword break can be used in loops to exit the loop.
+The keyword break can be used in a loop to exit the loop.

-The keyword continue is used in loops to terminate the current iteration and moves execution directly to the loop control section.
+The keyword continue is used in a loop to terminate the current iteration and move execution directly to the loop control section.

 The keyword break is used in the following code:
 ```Java